Rainkopf: Etymology

 In German Rainkopf means ravine mountain.

 Geography

 The mountain is divided between the French municipalities of La Bresse (dep. of Vosges, Lorraine), Mittlach and Wildenstein (dep. of Haut-Rhin, Alsace).

-The well known Route des Crêtes (French for road of the peaks) transits not faraway from the top of the mountain, which can be reached by a foothpath signposted by the Vosges Club.
+The well known Route des Crêtes (French for road of the peaks) transits not faraway from the top of the mountain, which can be reached by a footpath signposted by the Vosges Club.